 And so it is with industry.

-And every year we can hope that there are more people waking up to being more conscious consumers.
+And every year we can hope that there are more people waking up to becoming more conscious consumers.

-When you go down the rabbit hole of investigating what is and what isn’t vegan, there is an endless learning curve and continual questions.
+When you go down the rabbit hole of investigating what is and what isn’t vegan, there’s an endless learning curve and continual questions.

 But that’s another story all together.